 Take a moment to look through the following chart for a listing of historical sites in Christiansted.

 |The Lutheran Church||(340) 773-1460||Downtown Christiansted|

-Vacationers may experience some other worthwhile attractions in this area.
+Visitors may discover some other intriguing local landmarks in this area.

-A landmark that often intrigues visitors is.
-It is located in downtown Christiansted.
+Many travelers choose to visit.
+It is situated in downtown Christiansted.
 There are many ways to explore downtown Christiansted, though one of the most popular is definitely a leisurely stroll along the boardwalk that stretched along the cities northern coast.
 As you wind along with the wooden planks as they travel from the Harbour Ship Base to D Hamilton Jackson Park, you will pass some of the most popular bars, restaurants, and shops on the island.

-The chart below offers some key facts regarding other kinds of attractions of interest to visitors.
+The chart below lists some key facts concerning other kinds of sites of interest to travelers.